 The Renewable Hydrogen Coalition secretariat is dedicated to furthering the interest of our supporters.

-As Impact Director, François Paquet coordinates the activities of the Renewable Hydrogen Coalition and drives its advocacy outreach, with the support of the Coalition members, for the scale up and market uptake of renewable hydrogen.
-Belgian-national, François has over nine years of experience in EU Public Affairs, industry interest representation and EU association management in Brussels.
+As Impact Director, François Paquet leads the Renewable Hydrogen Coalition and its advocacy outreach, with the support of the Coalition members, to scale renewable hydrogen in Europe.
+Belgian-national, François has ten years of experience in EU Public Affairs, industry interest representation and EU association management in Brussels.
 His fields of expertise include energy, climate change, resource efficiency and circular economy.
 François holds an MA degree in Business from the Louvain School of Management (Belgium) and an Executive MA degree in Public Affairs and Advocacy (European Institute for Advanced Studies in Lobbying/Strasbourg University).
 He speaks English and French.

-Amaya is a communication specialist responsible for developing and maintaining the Renewable Hydrogen Coalition’s voice across all relevant platforms.
+Amaya is the Coalition's Senior Communications Manager and is responsible for developing and maintaining the RHC’s voice across all relevant platforms.
 A keen environmentalist, she has led research projects in sustainable communities in Ireland and Belgium where she learnt a great deal about the opportunities the renewable energy sector has to offer.
 Before assuming this current role, Amaya worked in London and Munich in international organisations as a digital marketer and brand manager.
 Amaya holds degrees in Political Science and Law (ICP, Paris), an MSc in Anthropology (KU Leuven, Belgium) and is fluent in English, French and Spanish.

 SolarPower Europe is the voice of the solar industry in Europe, with more than 200 members active along the whole solar PV value chain.
 Awarded Overall Best European Association at the European Association Awards in 2019, SolarPower Europe’s mission is to shape the regulatory environment and enhance business opportunities for solar in Europe and beyond.
 It develops award winning business intelligence and best practices reports on markets, industry and technologies, informing its members and external stakeholders on the latest trends of the solar PV industry.